carlosiruiz/Mental_Health_Analysis-/README.md

 Describe the process for analyzing or modeling the data.
 For Phase 1, this will be descriptive analysis.

+The intial analysis process consisted of basic data cleaning.
+This included identifying erroneous enteries in the `Age` column, and imputing `Sex`_ to ternary _Male_, _Female_ and _Gender Variant_.
+After this we converted the target variable to binary and began to compare it against various features within the dataset.
+Exploratory data analysis (EDA) allowed us to view view age and gender distributions and there respective answers to the target.
+We then began to create smaller data frames that would allow us to create charts comparing respondents answers to specific questions, and their resulting answer to the target variable.
+After this we engineered some geographical features dividing the countries up into continent like groups, and the US states into regional type sub-divisions.
+This allowed us to see patterns in how someone would answer the target variable based on where they are from geographically.

+After engineering some features, we ran Logistic Regression and Decision Tree Classifier (DTC) models.
+We found the Logistic Regression model performed significantly better then the DTC.
+We subsequently did some feature selection with a Recursive Feature Elimiation Cross Validation (RFECV) and whittled our coefficients down to only the most influential.
+We subsequently computed frequency tables for each coefficient to gather the log odds of each question.
+After this  we isolated the top 5 positive and top 5 negative coefficients which informed our reccomendations.

 ***
 Questions to consider:
 * How did you prepare, analyze or model the data?